Mukilteo, Washington: Economy

 Mukilteo is primarily a bedroom community, with a concentration of employers at an industrial park near Harbour Pointe and several small office parks.
 The Puget Sound Regional Council estimated that the city had a total of 10,557 jobs as of 2017, with the largest share in the manufacturing and services sectors.
 The largest employer in Mukilteo is the Mukilteo School District, followed by the Boeing Technical Center in Harbour Pointe, with over 1,200 employees.
 Mukilteo also has several companies that are headquartered or based in the city, including aerospace equipment manufacturing firm Electroimpact, audio equipment manufacturer Rane, furniture manufacturer Kaas Tailored, laser manufacturer Synrad, and stovemaker Travis Industries.
+Space systems manufacturer Karman Space & Defense has a manufacturing facility in Mukilteo that was created when the company acquired Systima Technologies in 2021.
+Local restaurant chain Ivar's has a large soup and chowder plant in Mukilteo that supplies restaurants and retailers.

 As of 2015, Mukilteo has an estimated workforce population of 16,935 and an unemployment rate of 6.7 percent.
 Under 7 percent of the city's workers have jobs located within Mukilteo city limits, with the majority commuting to employers in other cities.
 Over 26 percent of workers commute to Everett, home to the Boeing Assembly Plant and the county government.
 An estimated 19 percent travel to Seattle, 6 percent to Bellevue, and 5 percent to Lynnwood.